dashingsoft/pyarmor/docs/reference/errors.rst

        Please use ``pyarmor-7`` or downgrade pyarmor to 7.7.4
    * - This code has been used too many times
      - If this code is used in CI/Docker pipeline, please send **order information** by registration email of this code to pyarmor@163.com to unlock it.
 Do not send this code only, it doesn't make sense.
-   * - update license token failed
+   * - update license token failed (104)
-     - Please make sure fireware doesn't block the response of license server.
-If possible, verify it in non-fireware device.
+     - Please make sure firewall doesn't block the response of license server.
+If possible, turn off the firewall to verify it.

+       In Windows make sure ``pytransform3.pyd`` is not blocked, in other platforms make sure ``pytransform3.so`` is not blocked.
+This binary file need connect to `pyarmor.dashingsoft.com` to request token for online obfuscation.

 Runtime Errors
 ==============